 As Fox states, there have been numerous attempts to establish an agreed definition, but somehow academia has failed to do so.
 And even during my Ph.D. work, I chose the easier route of stating that there is a difference, but for simplicity’s purpose, I will focus on the term emotions.

-But just like Elaine Fox, I have found that, generally, it is possible to create a distinction between especially between emotions and feelings.
+But just like Elaine Fox, I have found that, generally, it is possible to create a distinction between emotions and feelings.
 Mainly because there is some degree across the faculties on how to separate the term affect (German Affekt; do create an effect in someone).

 In the following paragraphs, I will unpack some of this confusion for you and create a workable definition of emotions and feelings.
 These definitions are based on research for my Ph.D.: ‘I feel, but I am not allowed to, so I don’t!
 The Story of Emotions and Masculinity in South African Prison.’
 As well as my continuous efforts to create functional clarity.